openvinotoolkit/model_server/docs/DeveloperGuide.md

 ldd ./ovms
 ```

-3. Otherwise use export to specify the following variable in `user_config.py` file or in the environment:
+3. Otherwise use export to specify the following variable in `user_config.py` file or in the environment :

 ```
 os.environ["LD_LIBRARY_PATH"] = "<path to ovms libraries>"